Studying the metabolism and function of myeloid dendritic cells and neutrophils in distinct tissues in health and aging

 Importance of Metabolic Adaptations

 Given their power to orchestrate immune responses, it is now vital to reveal the precise metabolic adaptations of DCs and neutrophils to their distinct homing organs and to determine how that affects their activities.
+This pioneering knowledge will expose organ-dependent metabolic vulnerabilities of DCs and neutrophils to uphold their homeostatic and immune functions, which I envisage will cause their dysfunction in aging.

 Objectives

-Impact on Immunology Research
+Impact on Translational Immunology

 The discovery of tissue-dependent metabolic adaptations by DCs and neutrophils that impact their functions will transform translational immunology research to integrate the tissue context and reveal novel organ-specific therapeutic strategies to combat immune dysfunction in aging and beyond.